eternalduck/cmpl-banks/README.md

-# cmpl-banks
+# Bank Services (ru)
-It's a simple responsive landing for bank services, created in February, 2018
+It's a simple responsive landing for bank research services, created in February, 2018